-Christian Philosophy and Ethics Core Introduction to Philosophy of Religion Introduction to Christian Ethics Biblical Ethics Development of Christian Ethical Thought The Problem of Evil Logic and the Christian Faith God in Contemporary Philosophical Thought (18 hours) 3 hours 3 hours 3 hours 3 hours 2 hours 2 hours 2 hours
+Christian Philosophy and Ethics Core (15 hours)

+Introduction to Philosophy of Religion 3 hours

+Introduction to Christian Ethics 3 hours

+Biblical Ethics 3 hours

+The Problem of Evil 3 hours

+Logic and the Christian Faith 3 hours

-Christian Philosophy and Ethics Electives (4 hours)
+Christian Philosophy and Ethics Electives (7 hours)

-Take 4 hours from the following courses:
+Take 7 hours from the following courses:

-Introduction to Epistemology 2 hours
+Introduction to Epistemology 2/3 hours

 Introduction to Metaphysics 3 hours

-Cult Theology 3 hours
+Development of Christian Ethical Thought 3 hours

+God in Contemporary Philosophical Thought 2/3 hours

-World Religions 2 hours
+EncounteringWorld Religions 2/3 hours

 Christian Apologetics 3 hours

-Advanced Christian Apologetics: History and Method 2 hours
+Advanced Christian Apologetics: History and Method 2/3 hours

-Contemporary Philosophical Hermeneutics 2 hours
+Contemporary Philosophical Hermeneutics 2/3 hours

 Current Ethical Issues 3 hours

 Ministerial Ethics 3 hours

 Marriage and Family: A Christian Perspective 2 hours

-Miracles and the Modern Scientific Mind 2 hours

-Mormonism 2 hours

-New Age Spirituality 2 hours

-Jehovah's Witnesses 2 hours

-World Religions: Eastern Religions 2 hours
+World Religions: Eastern Religions 2/3 hours

-World Religions: Islam 2 hours
+World Religions: Islam 3 hours

-World Religions: Judaism 3 hours
+World Religions: Judaism 2/3 hours

+Christianity and the Sciences 2/3 hours

+British Apologists 2/3 hours

+Theology of C. S. Lewis 2/3 hours

+Postmodernity & Contemporary Theological Issues 3 hours

-\All graduate students who enroll after August 1, 2004 must take this course during orientation in their first semester.
+All graduate students who enroll after August 1, 2004 must take this course during orientation in their first semester.
 Students will receive one credit hour but will not be charged for the course.

-- Dr. Michael Edens (Curriculum Coordinator)
+• Dr. Jeffrey B. Riley (Curriculum Coordinator)

-- Dr. Steve Lemke (Specialization Advisor)
+• Dr. Robert Stewart (Specialization Advisor)

-- Academic Advisor in the Registrar's Office

-MASTER OF DIVINITYSpecialization inPsychology and Counseling
+MASTER OF DIVINITY Psychology and Counseling Specialization in

 To serve as a professional Christian counselor, pastoral counselor, minister of family life and counseling, other church staff member, social ministry worker, chaplain, and related areas of service which require or benefit from training in counseling.
-This degree provides a richer study of the biblical and theological foundation for ministry than the Master of Arts in Marriage and Family Counseling degree.
+This degree provides a richer study of the biblical and theological foundation for ministry than the Master of Arts in Marriage and Family Counseling degree (but does not provide the required number of hours in counseling courses for licensure in many states).